-A funnel is a series of Actions.
+A funnel is a series of actions and/or events.

 You can also filter funnels by time intervals.
 By default, funnels will show actions completed over the last 7 days, but this can be changed by selecting the time interval next to 'Add to dashboard'